-Call: HORIZON-CL3-2025-01 Civil Security for Society Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.00 million would allow these outcomes to be addressed appropriately.
+Call: Civil Security for Society Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 3.00 million.
-Type of Action Innovation Actions